 Note: Providing assessment services is not an allowable Pre-ETS and may not be included as part of any Pre-ETS activities, including activities to support job exploration counseling.
 Pre-ETS are designed to be an early start at job exploration and support students to learn more about their interests, the labor market and various career pathways.
 Should a student need assessment services to identify if a career area of interest best matches their strengths, abilities and capabilities or to determine their VR needs to achieve an employment outcome, the student must submit an application to the VR program.
 Review of existing assessments, such as those performed by the local school division, is an allowable Pre-ETS activity.
+A student must apply and become eligible for the VR program with an approved IPE if they require VR assessment services (such as a comprehensive vocational evaluation) in order to fully participate in and benefit from Pre-ETS or to determine their VR needs to achieve an employment outcome.

-- 2. Work-based learning experiences in a group setting could include: - coordinating a school-based program of job training and informational interviews to research employers; - work-site tours to learn about necessary job skills; - job shadowing; and - mentoring opportunities in the community.
+- 2. Work-based learning experiences in a group setting could include: - coordinating a school-based program of job training and informational interviews to research employers; - work-site tours to learn about necessary job skills; - job shadowing; and - career mentorship opportunities in the community.